-Rosemary Nairn is the Music Director and Organist at Brougham Place Uniting Church and has been associated with the choir since 2003.
+Rosemary Nairn was the Music Director and Organist at Brougham Place Uniting Church and had been associated with the choir since 2003.
+She retired at the end of 2023.

 Rosemary has been associated with choirs of all age groups for nearly 50 years and still looks forward to new challenges associated with music and people.